 Suppliers selected for auditing will be notified in advance.
 Audits will be semi-announced and conducted at the Supplier's expense.
+Supplier commits to fully collaborate with such audit, including providing to Ferrara any requested document or information needed in the framework of the due diligence and giving Ferrara's representatives access to the Supplier's premises if needed for the performance of the due diligence.

-Ferrara is committed to working with Suppliers to remedy adverse impacts and noncompliances that are identified during Supplier audits.
+Ferrara is committed to working with Suppliers to remedy adverse impacts and non-compliances that are identified during Supplier audits.
 Suppliers are expected to implement corrective action to address identified issues in a timely manner.
 Ferrara reserves the right to terminate business with any Suppliers that fail to take timely corrective action.